 King, Martin Luther, Jr.

 Martin Luther King, Jr. came of age during a time when Jim Crow laws reigned supreme, a time when “separate but equal” was the accepted doctrine (Cornell University Law), a time when things were always separate but never equal for blacks and whites.
-This was a time when blacks were not permitted to use the same stores as whites, to stay in the same hotels, or to attend the same schools as whites.
+This was a time when in partts of America, blacks were not permitted to use the same stores as whites, to stay in the same hotels, or to attend the same schools as whites.
 Oppression was practiced throughout America.
 It was during this time that the winds of change started to blow.

 On January 15, 1929, Michael L. King Jr. was born to Alberta and Michael L. King Sr., a Southern Baptist minister.
 King grew up in the Southern Baptist Church singing hymns and reciting Biblical passages.
 Both King’s father and maternal grandfather were very involved in the pre-civil rights movement as members of the National Association for the Advancement of Colored People (NAACP).
 Michael King Sr., serving as president of the Atlanta chapter of the NAACP and the Atlanta Civic and Political League, taught his children to be proud of their race and to boycott segregated businesses.
 In 1934 King’s father took a trip to Europe and spent time at the World Conference of Baptist Ministers in Berlin Germany.
 This visit had such a remarkable effect on King’s father that he returned home and changed his and his eldest son’s name to Martin Luther King (Ling 2002).